Launching new

 • Savage Widetone Seamless Background Paper (#01 Super White, 86" x 36') ~ $54

-Just a kind reminder for all the noobs out there trying to save money and DIYing your flat lay product photography clothing session: the speckless item means less expensive postediting.
+Just a kind reminder for all the talents just starting out and doing your first DIY flat lay product photography clothing session: the speckless item means less time consuming retouching.

-When it comes to positioning your items for a shoot, whose results will be served on one of those big platforms like Amazon and Shopify, you definitely need 3 to 5 angles to start with and assortment can go up to 10 for premium items or one-product landing pages.
+When it comes to positioning your items for a shoot, whose results will be served on one of those big platforms like Amazon and Shopify, you definitely need 3 to 5 angles on a white background to start with and assortment can go up to 10 for premium items or one-product landing pages.

 Below are the examples of the angles we recommend to our clients with images for better illustration: